snowplow-archive/snowplow.github.com/_posts/2015-08-12-snowplow-objective-c-tracker-0.4.0-released.md

   - If only failures occured the Thread is released.
 * Emitter attempts to get more events and start again, until the database is empty.

 In this way we now do not need to have a `pending` state and we can still send all events in an asynchronous model.
 This reduces database thrashing in the case of loss of connectivity of the device (pending to non-pending constantly) as well as ensuring that all events will be sent at least once.
+We also control exactly how many requests are open at any one time rather than just throwing everything at the CPU at once.

 <h2><a name="emitter-callback">2.
 Emitter Callback</a></h2>